NaitLee/Takeback-HFS-Template/README.md

 ## Developers Notes

+*Any contributions are welcome~* 🎉

+### Intro
+This template have all things what a normal user needs.

+All you may do is just to suggest new features, or modify for a new layout by forking this project and creating a new branch.

 ### Translate
-Translations are keeped in `generator-template.html`.
+Translations are keeped in folder `translations/`.

 Feel free to translate this template to your language!

 ### Compile
 This template is parted into several files, inside the "parts" folder.

 This is for ease of management.
-Also, for the use of TypeScript.
+Also, for the use of TypeScript, and its transpile-for-compatibility.

-Build this template with [Super-Tpl](https://github.com/NaitLee/Super-Tpl), by selecting all files in "parts" folder.
+Build basic version of this template with [Super-Tpl](https://github.com/NaitLee/Super-Tpl) toolchain.

 ### Quick release
-And, there's a python3 file `release.py` for quick release to a zip.
+There's a python3 file `release.py` for quick release to a zip.

+This will make as well as add translations to `generator-template.html`, thus it's ready for production use.

 --------